 On our 777 acres, you can:

-- Visit our 50+ animals by walking up to their pens or inside their barns.
-We have cows, horses, donkeys, sheep, goats, chickens, turkeys, ducks, and pigs.
+- Visit our animals by walking up to their pens or inside their barns

 - Attend one of our special events or educational programs (See our calendar)

-Admission to the park is free for families and individuals.
-Visitors may bring in food as well as visit our concession stand (open seasonally).
+Admission to the park is free and visitors may bring in food as well as visit our concession stand (open seasonally).
 A typical visit can last 1 to 2 hours, but can be made longer if you bring a lunch and are up for exploring the scenery out back!
 Please remember that no pets are permitted on the property.

 Rules for Touring the Farm